christensenacademy/christensen-academy/modules/animating-in-flash/projects/multi-scene-animation.md

 * The concept of having an animation inside of a symbol
 * Putting sound inside of animations
 * Using scenes
-* Controlling playback with buttons and ActionScript code.
+* Creating a Menu Screen with a "play" button and a "credits" button.
+The credits putton will take the user to a static page showing the credits.

 ##Rubric (110 points)
 The Rubric for this project is simple: 15 points for each of the requirements and an additional 20 points for an overall quality rating.